Socrad/RationalSystem/README.md

 The `examples/test_suite.cpp` file is not part of the library but serves as a comprehensive example and test suite.
 You can build and run it to see the library in action and verify its functionality.

+## calculator_main.cpp

+The `calculator_main.cpp` file is a standalone executable that performs rational number operations using the `Rational` class.
+It takes two rational numbers and an operator as command-line arguments, performs the specified operation, and outputs the result.
+This executable is designed to be invoked by a separately implemented Model Context Protocol (MCP) server for integration with large language model (LLM) applications.

+### Command-Line Usage
+The executable expects three command-line arguments:

 ### Prerequisites

 *   A C++17 compatible compiler (e.g., GCC, Clang, MSVC)